 We will collect details such as contact names, address, email address and telephone number in order to contact you about goods and/or services we have ordered from you, to comply with our contractual obligations and to place further orders.
 We may share your personal data with our employees to manage our relationship with you and we will keep your personal data for as long as we require your goods and/or services subject to guidelines set down by our Regulators.
 We will not transfer your personal data outside the EEA.

-We may use client personal data to provide you with details about our services, and business updates and events which we think may be of interest.
+You will need to consent to TM Asset Management Ltd sending you marketing literature.
+Where you have consented to this, we may use client personal data to provide you with details about our services, and business updates and events which we think may be of interest.

 You have the right to opt-out of receiving this information at any time.
 To opt-out of receiving such information you can: